 Child Care Services plans, implements, and coordinates activities and programs to ensure quality, and the health and safety of children in licensed care.
 Child Care Services includes Child and Adult Care Licensing, Child Care Payment Assistance (Smart Steps and the Child Care Certificate Program), Child Care Assessment and other partner programs.

-*UPDATED* COVID-19 Essential Employee Child Care Payment Assistance Program
+Child Care Payment Assistance Program Extended to December 31, 2020

-The COVID-19 Essential Employee Child Care Payment Assistance program is designed to help support essential workers so they can stay on the job during the COVID-19 emergency.
-Through payment assistance and a network of temporary care locations, parents who work as essential employees can access child care at no cost, during the COVID-19 pandemic state of emergency until mid-August.
-The Essential Employee Child Care Payment Assistance Program makes payments directly to the child care provider.
+The COVID-19 Pandemic Child Care Payment Assistance program is designed to help support essential workers so they can stay on the job during the COVID-19 emergency.
+Through payment assistance and a network of temporary care locations, parents who work in specific occupations can access child care at no cost, during the COVID-19 pandemic state of emergency until December 31, 2020.
+This Child Care Payment Assistance Program makes payments directly to the child care provider.
 Families can access this benefit at child care programs who are licensed by the Department of Human Services or regulated by the Department of Education and are participating in the Child Care Certificate Program.
 The Department of Human Services will facilitate participation for providers not currently in the program.

 To be eligible for the program, parents must be employees of a healthcare entity, law enforcement, first responders (EMS, Fire Departments, etc.), corrections officers, military, activated national guard, human and social services workers, postal workers, transportation employees, restaurant workers or grocery workers.
-The Tennessee Department of Human Services has expanded support for essential workers who are serving their communities during the COVID-19 pandemic.
-All categories of essential workers identified in Governor Bill Lee’s Executive Order 22 are now eligible for the COVID-19 Essential Employee Child Care Payment Assistance Program.
+The Tennessee Department of Human Services has expanded support for workers who are serving their communities during the COVID-19 pandemic.

 Note: Existing applicants who fit into one of the expanded categories do not need to apply again, even if they were previously denied or their application is still in process.
 TDHS is reviewing and reevaluating those previously submitted applications under the expanded employment categories.

-PLEASE NOTE: If you have already submitted an application for Essential Child Care Assistance, and have received a “no information found” message when calling the Child Care Hotline, do not submit a new application.
+PLEASE NOTE: If you have already submitted an application for COVID-19 Pandemic Child Care Assistance, and have received a “no information found” message when calling the Child Care Hotline, do not submit a new application.
 Instead, contact DHS Customer Service at DHS.CustomerService@tn.gov for an update on your application.

-After an essential employee enrolls in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.
+After enrollment in the program, TDHS will make arrangements to pay for child care at the TDHS licensed program where the child is served.

-TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children of essential workers.
+TDHS is partnering with the YMCA and the Boys & Girls Clubs in Tennessee to establish free child care for school-aged children.
 Through this partnership, the YMCA and Boys and Girls Clubs will establish a network of temporary/emergency child care locations across the state.
-Essential employees with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.
+Eligible workers with school aged children who need care will be able to register at these locations and access care at no charge during the COVID-19 state of emergency.

 More Resources for Parents During COVID-19